Rio de Janeiro police conduct deadly raid in Alemao favelas

 Associated Press

-RIO DE JANEIRO (AP) — Multiple deaths were reported during a police raid Thursday in Rio de Janeiro’s largest complex of favelas, or low-income communities, but the exact toll remained unclear.
+RIO DE JANEIRO (AP) — Multiple deaths were reported during a police raid Thursday in Rio de Janeiro’s largest complex of favelas, or low-income communities, but the exact toll remained unclear hours later.

 An officer and two other individuals were killed and a woman was injured, an early police statement said.
 The Rio-based newspaper O Globo, among other outlets, reported that the woman was pronounced dead after being taken to a nearby hospital.

-Upon arriving just beyond the site of the operation, Associated Press reporters saw residents carrying four bodies as bystanders shouted, “We want peace!”
-Residents said that more bodies were still inside the favela and that those who attempted to help the injured risked arrest.
+Upon arriving just beyond the site of the operation, Associated Press reporters saw residents carrying about 10 bodies as bystanders shouted, “We want peace!”
+Residents said that those who attempted to help the injured risked arrest.

 “It’s a massacre inside, which police are calling an operation,” one woman told AP, speaking on the condition of anonymity because she feared reprisals from authorities. ”They’re not letting us help (victims),” she added, saying she saw one man arrested for attempting to do so.

-Police said in a statement that the raid targeted a criminal group in Complexo do Alemao that stole vehicles and cargo and robbed banks as well as invaded nearby neighborhoods.
+Rio’s police force said it would a news conference Thursday evening.
+Earlier, a police statement said the raid targeted a criminal group in Complexo do Alemao that stole vehicles and cargo and robbed banks as well as invaded nearby neighborhoods.

+“I will continue to fight crime with all my strength.
+We will not back down from the mission of guaranteeing peace and security to the people of our state,” said Rio state Gov. Cláudio Castro on his official Twitter profile, lamenting the officer’s death.

+But many disagree with the government’s strategy for tackling violence and organized crime, an approach that regularly sees deadly police operations.

 Earlier this year, Brazil’s Supreme Court established a series of conditions for police to conduct raids in Rio’s favelas as a means to reduce police killings and violations of human rights.
 The court ordered that lethal force be used only in situations in which all other means have been exhausted and when necessary to protect life.